nakamasato/ml-training/ray/04-ray-serve/README.md

 Notes:

-1. You can create deployment either with a function or a class using `@serve.deployment` annotation.
+1. You can create deployment either with a function or a class using `@serve.deployment` decorator.
 1. If you want to support both HTTP request and ServeHandle request, it's recommended to use a class for the deployment to separate a internal function that can be called via ServeHandle. ([ServeHandle for deployment created with a function with query_params?](https://discuss.ray.io/t/servehandle-for-deployment-created-with-a-function-with-query-params/6291))
     Example: `summarize` function in `Router` class.
     ```python